SMPTE/ris-osvp-metadata-camdkit/index.md

-A list of Distortion objects that each define the coefficients for calculating the distortion characteristics of a lens comprising radial distortion coefficients of the spherical distortion (k1-N) and the tangential distortion (p1-N).
-An optional key 'model' can be used that describes the distortion model.
-The default is Brown-Conrady D-U (that maps Distorted to Undistorted coordinates).
+A list of Distortion objects that each define the coefficients for calculating the distortion characteristics of a lens comprising radial distortion coefficients of the spherical distortion (k1-N) and (optionally) the tangential distortion (p1-N).
+The key 'model' names the distortion model.
+Typical values for 'model' include "Brown-Conrady D-U" when mapping distorted to undistorted coordinates, and "Brown-Conrady U-D" when mapping undistorted to undistorted coordinates.
+If not provided, the default model is "Brown-Conrady D-U".

 #### Units